Cadillac V series: Fourth-generation V series

-The fourth-generation V series evolves away from "Art & Science" and ushers into Cadillac's new design language, beginning with the flagship CT6-V. Cadillac is also restructuring the V series with this generation.
-In place of the discontinued V-Sport introduced in the previous generation, Cadillac is repositioning the V models as an entry-level performance variant (with CT6 V-Sport being renamed CT6-V right before launch), and introducing a new top-level V series trim dubbed; V Blackwing (after the engine used in the CT6-V), taking the place of the previous generation V models (e.g. the CTS-V being directly replaced by the CT5-V Blackwing).
+The fourth-generation V series evolved away from "Art & Science" and ushered in Cadillac's new design language, beginning with the flagship CT6-V. Cadillac also restructured the V series with this generation.
+In place of the discontinued V-Sport introduced in the previous generation, Cadillac repositioned the V models as an entry-level performance variant (with CT6 V-Sport being renamed CT6-V right before launch), and introduced a new top-level V series trim dubbed "V Blackwing" (after the engine used in the CT6-V), taking the place of the previous generation V models (e.g. the CTS-V is directly replaced by the CT5-V Blackwing).
 This pushes the V models to serve as a mid-level trim in Cadillac's entire trim levels (even non-performance models) and features smaller engines rather than V8s.
-The move is aimed to make better use of the V series sub-brand and spread it into a price range of two categories instead of just one.
-Also new to the fourth-generation V series, is the ability to add Cadillac's Platinum package for the first time on a V model.
+The move was aimed to make better use of the V series sub-brand and spread it into a price range of two categories instead of just one.
+Also new to the fourth-generation V series is the ability to add Cadillac's Platinum package for the first time on a V model.